fschuch/incompact3d_plunging_criterion/README.md

 # Incompact3d - Plunging Criterion

-This repository will contain the source code employed for our work **"Plunging condition for particle-laden flows over sloping bottoms: three-dimensional turbulence-resolving simulations"**, by:
+This repository will contain the source code and the mathematical description of the computational employed for our work **"Plunging condition for particle-laden flows over sloping bottoms: three-dimensional turbulence-resolving simulations"**, by:

 > **Felipe Nornberg Schuch**
 > *School of Technology, Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.*